wp-plugins/testimonial-basics/trunk/readme.txt

 = Why can't users upload photos? =

 Users are not allowed to upload photos because it is a security issue.
 Use of gravatars is highly recommended.
 Administrators have the ability to add images in the Edit Testimonials admin panel.

 == Screenshots ==

-1. Plugin Options Admin Panel
+1. Formatted Display Example

+2. Input Page Example

-2. Edit Testimonials Admin Panel
+3. Edit Testimonials Admin Panel

-3. Visitor Input Form Options

-3. Testimonials Display Options
+4. Options Panel

+5. Testimonials Example Page

 == Changelog ==

+= 3.30.7 =
+* Added optional 5 star rating system
+* Added optional schema mark up
+* Improved edit testimonials view panel
+* Changed Options panel to tabbed for better organization
+* Set up photo upload button in admin Edit Testimonials panel
+* Added minimum height option to slider
+* Added option to use gravatar substitute
+* Changed slide hover icon to a pause icon
+* Updated slider options to include fade, slide-left, and slide-right, and time
+* Added font size option for input forms and display
+* bug fix, formatting in the widget popup was not working for paragraphs.
+* bug fix, excerpt filter was not leaving &lt;br /&gt; in, and when I put it in I had to fix the open &lt;br problem
+* Fixed testimonials with no html.
+Line feeds were not being carried through to display.
+Did this by adding wpautop() to text elements.
+* Changed color captcha art
+* Added photo url and rating to database
+* Increased Group name to 100 characters
+* Added bubble count for unapproved testimonials
+* Added option to size gravatars
+* Modified slider for inside wrapper rotation
+* Added optional Title to displays
+* Added meta location option to top or bottom
+* Code optimization

 = 3.20.6 =
 * Optimized pagination code